pydio/cells-dist/resources/v2.0.0-rc/Pydio Cells 2.0 Release Candidate.md

 ------

-## C - Known Issues
+## C - CellsSync Known Issues

-### Cells Server

-- After a web-based installation and a restart of the server, sometimes you may have an **hydra**-related error.
-This is linked to the new component added to provide OIDC SSO from within Cells.
-If that case happens, log in to your database and empty the table hydra_jwk with `truncate table hydra_jwk;` and restart.
-This should solve the issue.

-### CellsSync

-- The "run at start" mechanisms may not be very stable yet on MacOS
+- On MacOS, once enabled, you cannot disable the "Run At Startup" option from the app.
+You have to remove the service by running `/Applications/CellsSync/Contents/MacOS/cells-sync service uninstall`command.
 - Conflicts (parallel modifications of a same file on both endpoints) may still be buggy
 - The "Stop" button is sometimes not working as it should
 - MacOS ".keynote" files may be buggy as well, especially if you are migrating them from an old version of Keynote (stored as a folder) to a newer version (stored as file).
 Saving the file to a new name should make the process easier.